Truckee Outdoor Adventures In early September, Reet and I finished up the Interbike event in Reno a ..Read more

 In early September, Reet and I finished up the Interbike event in Reno and headed west to the town of Truckee, just north of Lake Tahoe.
 We were stoked to check out this part of the country in our RV – we had never explored the area together and were excited to check out the many outdoor adventures the Tahoe area is known for.
 The clear blue lake tucked into the snowy Sierra Nevada mountain range is right up our alley.
 Unfortunately our bikes had been stolen in Reno – super major bummer.
 We were still reeling from the loss – our RV lifestyle has really helped us reduce our attachment to things…with the exception of our mountain bikes.
 We just felt so violated!
-As we worked with our insurance company to file claims, we decided to use our gear rental website, TripOutside.com, to book us some bikes for the Tahoe trails.
-We had recently added Cycle Paths bike shop in Truckee, so online we went to book quickly and easily.
-We were stoked to be their first customers through TripOutside.com!
+As we worked with our insurance company to file claims, we got the chance to use our own website to book us some bikes for the Tahoe trails.
 Our first night in Truckee we spent shortlisting the trails we wanted to explore on Trailforks for the next day.
 The Truckee outdoors scene has so much to offer!

 TripOutside also allows you to compare rental bike pricing at the best Truckee bike shops before you rent.